 Dear Dr. Sylvia,

 There is a song from way back in the 1980s titled “Looking for Love in All the Wrong Places.”
 I am going to change it to “Looking for Clarity In All the Right Places.”
 For example, my Senior Executive Team continues to do the same thing: looking at KPIs, managing to-do lists, setting deadlines, and creating fear by saying, “If you can’t do what we want, we will get someone who can.”
-What every leader must know to help employees succeed, rather than have them take antacids like M&M’s.
 Instinctively, I know there has to be a better way in this age of change.

-I see that you wrote a great blog about Gen Z, and that is a good place to start.
+I saw that you wrote a great blog about Gen Z, and that seems like a good place to start.

 However, I would like you to expand on what every leader must know now.